puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 For some real-word examples of common types of issues you may encounter, and examples for how to fix them, refer to the following sections.

-For the most part, it seems like the breaking changes cause a complete catalog compilation failure.
-So, it may take a bunch of work getting catalogs to compile at all, before you can get down to the more insidious situations where it compiles, but the two catalogs are different.

 ### Example: Unquoted File modes (MIGRATE4_AMBIGUOUS_NUMBER)

 File modes need to go in quotes in Puppet 4.
 Actually, puppet-lint, run with the --fix flag, will automatically update these for you.